-- 1. For LRFR ratings, the Legacy AASHTO engine should be used for all ratings.
+- 1. For LRFR ratings, the AASHTO engine should be used for all ratings.
 The previously available BRASS engine, which was available in Version 6.2, is no longer available directly from BrR.
 If required, the BRASS load rating engine capabilities can be enabled if the engineering firm or agency possesses a separate BRASS license.
 Contact AASHTOWare or BRASS (Wyoming DOT) for guidance. - 2.
-There are now two AASHTO engine options: Legacy AASHTO (existing) and AASHTO (new).
-When importing existing BrR files into Version 6.8.4, the LRFR engine will be automatically set to the Legacy AASHTO engine, thus requiring no additional effort when updating existing load ratings. - 3.
-For all LRFR load ratings, the load rating engineer should select the most current SPEC VERSION.
-Note that Versions 6.3 and later now allow for both Legal loads and Specialized Hauling Vehicles to be run using the same FACTORS file.
+With the introduction of the new modernized BrR software (versions 7.0 and onward), there is again only one AASHTO engine option.
+Recently, there were two AASHTO engine options, first introduced as part of version 6.8.3: Legacy AASHTO (existing) and AASHTO (new).
+Prior to version 6.8.3, there was also only one AASHTO engine option.
+If an existing BrR file last saved in Version 6.8.4 or earlier was modeled to use the LEGACY AASHTO LRFR engine, upon importing the file into Version 7.2, the LRFR engine will be automatically set to the AASHTO engine option, thus requiring no additional effort when updating existing load ratings.